 Commonly Asked Questions:

 1) How do I calculate the heating load for my industrial or commercial space?
-7) What is the best location to install a wall mounted thermostat in my commercial or industrial space?
-ANSWER:

 ANSWER: Call us or use our simple heat load calculator.
 Do NOT fall for equipment that is advertised as "will heat up to 1000 square feet".
 Heating a 1000 square foot insulated warehouse in Florida is a lot different then heating a 1000 square foot un-insulated metal warehouse in Maine.
 1 heater can not magically service both 1000 square foot spaces.
 Call us; we are happy to run a detailed engineering calculation that will help you pick the perfect heater for your space.
 You do not want to under size, and you do not want to oversize.

 2) How do I control my hot water or steam unit heater in my industrial or commercial space?

 ANSWER: If there is always hot water or steam running through the coil, you can simply use a switch to turn the fan motor on and off when you are using your commercial or industrial space.
 Automatic control is preferred over manual control.
 There are 3 common methods for automatically controlling a hot water or steam unit heater in a commercial or industrial space:

 The following control sequence descriptions are typical for steam/hot water unit heaters in commercial and industrial applications: